DavidAnson/ConvertTo-Jpeg/README.md

 ## Overview

-Many cameras save photos in a custom file format.
+Many cameras - and many phones - save photos in a custom file format.
 Known as [RAW images](https://en.wikipedia.org/wiki/Raw_image_format), these files contain richer information than the widely-supported [JPEG format](https://en.wikipedia.org/wiki/JPEG) allows, but they are not as widely supported by tools.
 To easily view, edit, or share pictures, it can be handy to convert RAW images to the JPEG format.